squalor-xyz/noterizer/docs/setup.md

 ```

 `run_whisperx.py` and `noterizer.py` both use that file, but they override `--output_format` at runtime.
+They also omit `--hf_token` from the generated command and rely on your existing Hugging Face login.

 Current script behavior:

 - `python3 noterizer.py audio ...` defaults to transcript JSON + SRT
 - `python3 run_whisperx.py ...` defaults to `--type all`
+- `python3 noterizer.py audio ...` defaults to `summary.format: auto`

+During summarization, the CLI now prints which transcript source was used:

+- JSON transcript
+- sibling SRT transcript, when it looks intentionally trimmed/cleaner

+It also prints which summary format was chosen:

+- `meeting`
+- `presentation`
+- `auto-detected` when `summary.format` is `auto`

 ## 7. Recommended Hardware